 There are lots of writings on recovery, particularly from substance abuse or dependence, what it means to recover and be recovered.
 We are concluding that many people have both substance abuse disorders and mental health issues.
 It would be important to know how recovery is like resilience and how it is different, assuming these two terms do not describe the same thing.

 One more thing I need to tell you about at this time.
-Some people experience a traumatic event and it changes their life forever in a positive way.
+Some people experience a traumatic event and it changes their lives forever in a positive way.
 We call this Post Traumatic Growth (PTG).
 This intrigued me.
-Why and how is it that some people use a traumatic experience to transform their life and grow into a stronger better person?
+Why and how is it that some people use a traumatic experience to transform their lives and grow into a stronger better person?
 We talk a lot about the way PTSD damages people but not much about the way in which it might inspire them.
 So I have been reading everything I can find on PTG.
-But I am also listening with new ears to the stories people tell about their life changing experiences.
+But I am also listening with new ears to the stories people tell about their life-changing experiences.